Forecasting skill of a crowd-prediction platform: A comparison of exchange rate forecasts: Data

+I compiled all exchange rate questions on Metaculus that can be directly compared to a prediction made by the random-walk.
+These include 12 questions from a question series that ran between June and December 2022, as well as 2 questions regarding a potential British Pound parity with the dollar.
+Table \ref{tab:questions} provides a comprehensive list of the relevant exchange rate questions that were featured on Metaculus.

+All exchange rates in this study are based on the US dollar as the reference currency.
+Question 12 opened on 2016-07-09 and question 13 opened on 2022-09-29.
 The questions in this study were classified as resolved 'Yes' ($k=1$) if the depreciation threshold was reached, or 'No' ($k=0$) if the depreciation threshold was not reached by the time the questions closed on December 31st 2022.
-Over a period of six months, a total of 61 amateur forecasters\footnote{Since this study is purely observational and not conducted in a lab-setting, no additional information about forecasters is available.} participated in this study, collectively submitting 2453 individual predictions.
-On average, there were 144 total predictions per question.\footnote{The question series can be explored online at \\ \texttt{www.metaculus.com/questions/11505/economic-trouble-15-currency-depreciation/}.} As an incentive for their participation, forecasters received a small monetary compensation based on the accuracy of their predictions.\footnote{The forecasters were rewarded based on their squared error.
-The exact amount is hard to determine.
-A 2500\$ prize pool was awarded to accurate forecasts across a larger set of 64 questions, which included the questions from 1 to 17.
+Over a period of six months, a total of 61 amateur forecasters participated in the question series, collectively submitting 2453 individual predictions.\footnote{Since this study is purely observational and not conducted in a lab-setting, no additional information about forecasters is available.} On average, there were 144 total predictions per question.\footnote{The question series can be explored online at \\ \texttt{www.metaculus.com/questions/11505/economic-trouble-15-currency-depreciation/}.} As an incentive for their participation, forecasters received a small monetary compensation based on the accuracy of their predictions.
+The forecasters were rewarded based on their squared error.
+A 2500\$ prize pool was awarded to accurate forecasts across a larger set of 64 questions, which included the questions from 1 to 12.
 The average amount of money awarded per predictor was below 10\$.
-However, only a top subset of forecasters could choose to claim payments.
-The predictions on questions 18 and 19 were not monetarily incentivized.}
+However, only the most accurate forecasters could claim payments.
+The predictions on questions 12 and 13 were not monetarily incentivized.